 Common Tips for Taking Care of Maranta and Calathea

-But if you live on USDA hardiness zones 11 and 12, you will need to do less, as nature itself fulfills the major requirements.
+But if you live in USDA hardiness zones 11 and 12, you will need to do less, as the climate there is the most suitable for both plants.

 FAQs About Maranta VS Calathea

 Technically, Calathea does not perform nyctinasty since the movement of Calathea in response to the light and darkness is not relatively notable compared to the Maranta.

 Which Plant Among Maranta and Calathea is Suitable for the Colder Region?